uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 For this guide, the target system will comprise a clean Ubuntu 22.04 LTS VPS with:

-- an _AWS Greengrass_ _core_ device with the _Auth_, _Moquette_ and _MQTT Bridge_ components
+- an _AWS Greengrass_ `core` device with the _Auth_, _Moquette_ and _MQTT Bridge_ components
-- an _AWS Greengrass_ _thing_ for _uhppoted-mqtt_
+- an _AWS Greengrass_ `thing` device for _uhppoted-mqtt_
 - a daemonized _uhppoted-mqtt_

 It should be similar'ish for anything else but YMMV.
 For the rest of this guide:

-- the _core_ device will be named and referred to as _uhppoted-greengrass_.
+- the `core` device will be named and referred to as _uhppoted-greengrass_.
 Think of it as the MQTT broker.
-- the _thing_ device will be named and referred to as _uhppoted-thing_.
+- the `thing` device will be named and referred to as _uhppoted-thing_.
 Think of it as _uhppoted-mqtt_ - the controllers themselves don't feature except as a source/destination of MQTT messages.
-- both _core_ and _thing_ will be installed on the same machine.
-This is not a requirement but in the interests of keeping this HOWTO reasonable it does avoid having to change firewall rules and NATs, etc.
+- both `core` and `thing` will be installed on the same machine.
+This is not a requirement but in the interests of keeping this HOWTO reasonable it does avoid having to configure firewall rules and NATs, etc.

-## Host
+## Preparation

 The instructions below are for Ubuntu 22.04 LTS - modify as required for other systems.